Profiles and research interests of my group members.

 Richard's primary research interests are in methodological work in Bayesian statistics, in both inference and modelling.
 The majority of his work on inference is in Markov chain Monte Carlo, sequential Monte Carlo and approximate Bayesian computation, with his modelling interests focussing on graphical models and non-parametrics.
 He has an ongoing interest in the use of computers in computational statistics.

-On leaving the group, Richard took up a Lectureship at the University of Reading.
+Richard is now an Associate Professor at the University of Warwick.
 You can visit his website here.

 Dr Bethany Dearlove

 Bethany is a former DPhil student based in the Nuffield Department of Medicine at the University of Oxford, supervised by Dr Daniel Wilson and Prof. Peter Donnelly.
 Her work was focussing on the genomic evolution of various pathogens as part of the Modernising Medical Microbiology Consortium, using new technology to obtain genetic information in real time.
 From this, the aim was to find patterns of evolution to further understand the spread and transmission of disease, particularly for three pathogens commonly acquired in hospitals.